ddanvers/ddanvers/README.md

 Frontend-developer
 ------------------

 I am in the 3rd year of my bachelor's degree in software engineering at the Nizhny Novgorod branch of the Higher School of Economics.
-I have been developing in front-end development for about six months.
+I have been developing in front-end development for about 9 months.
 <p align='center'>
    <a href="https://github-readme-stats.vercel.app/api?username=B-S-B-Rabbit&show_icons=true&count_private=true&theme=tokyonight"><img
            height=150